OpenMDAO/OpenMDAO1/openmdao/docs/usr-guide/tutorials/file-passing.rst

     p.setup()

-We'll set a value of 3.0 in our first component's 'x' value.
-That should give us a 'y' value in our second component of 14.0.
+We'll set a value of 3.0 in our first component's *x* value.
+That should give us a *y* value in our second component of 14.0.

 .. testcode:: FileRef1